Leadership

 Michael Lynch

-Michael has been working in the maintenance department at JCH on a part-time basis since 2019.
+Michael has been working in the maintenance department at JCH since 2019.
 In his own words, “it’s great to be involved in the intercollegiate work at Melbourne residential colleges.
-Having a strong building and carpentry background provides plenty of work opportunities to
+Having a strong building and carpentry background provides plenty of work opportunities to keep busy on the grounds.
+It is very rewarding to be working alongside staff and students in a unique workplace always with an emphasis on OH&S requirements.”

 emily